 Ingredients

-- 3 cups purple grapes
+- 3 cups red grapes washed and dried

 Instructions

-- Place the ingredients into a blender.
-Blend well, starting on low and working up to high.
-Blend on high for about 30 seconds.
+- Blend well, starting on low and working up to high.
+Blend on high for about 30 seconds to ensure the mixture is very smooth.

 - Divide the mixture among a freezer pop mold, or use small paper or plastic cups and popsicle sticks.